Clifford L. Alexander Jr.

 United States Secretary of the Army

-Clifford Leopold Alexander Jr. was the first African American to be appointed as the secretary of the United States Army, taking on the role in 1977.
-Alexander’s life has taken him from an enlisted private in the National Guard, to a foreign affairs officer under President Kennedy and to one of the highest civilian positions in the U.S. Army.
+Clifford Alexander was the first African American to be appointed as the secretary of the United States Army, taking on the role in 1977.
 During his time as the secretary of the Army, Alexander promoted the transition of the United States to an all-volunteer Army force, encouraging recruitment after the Vietnam War, outside of the formal draft process, and elevated the role of women in the U.S. Army.
-His time as the Secretary of the Army coincided with national movements to advance people of color in the United States and it was with his due to actions that the U.S. Army prioritized the same goal within its own organization.
 Alexander’s time as the secretary of the Army left a lasting impression on the way the U.S. Army continues to operate today.

 In 1959, Alexander married Adele Logan, a historian and professor.
-Together, they raised two children, Elizabeth and Mark Clifford Alexander.
+Together, they raised two children, Elizabeth and Mark Clifford.
 After completing his time at Fort Dix, Alexander became an assistant district attorney for New York County.
 He served in this role until 1961 when he began working for community organizations in New York, including the Harlem Youth Opportunities Unlimited.
-This organization worked to improve educational and employment opportunities for young, Black residents of Harlem.
+The organization worked to improve educational and employment opportunities for young, Black residents of Harlem.
 It also promoted education changes for Black communities.

-After resigning from the EEOC, he took up a position as a partner at a Washington, D.C. law firm, though Alexander soon returned to Washington’s political sphere.
-On February 14, 1977 President Carter appointed Alexander as the secretary of the Army, the 13th in U.S. history.
+After leaving the EEOC, he took up a position as a partner at a D.C. law firm, though Alexander soon returned to Washington’s political sphere.
+On Feb.
+14, 1977 President Jimmy Carter appointed Alexander as the secretary of the Army, the 13th in U.S. history.
 His appointment marked the first time a Black man served in this role.
 Not only was Alexander now responsible for administering the $28.8 billion budget, he also oversaw the day-to-day affairs of the Army and coordinated the civilian and military components.
 He encouraged the development and implementation of programs that enhanced professionalism and promoted the awarding of Army contracts to minority businesses.

 When Alexander took up the position, the U.S. was recovering from the Vietnam War and had only recently transitioned to become an all-volunteer Armed Forces (AVF).
 The U.S. Army moved away from a draft system of Army recruitment, which had been used in most prior conflicts including World War II, Korea, and Vietnam, to a voluntary system in 1973.
 In previous years the Army had relied on a conscription model of Soldier recruitment to increase their forces, beginning with the Revolutionary War and continuing through America’s major conflicts.
 Yet there were concerns that a voluntary based service would be both too costly and bring in lower quality Soldiers.
 However, Alexander believed this was not the case.

 When Alexander left his position as the secretary of the Army in 1981, he had overseen the transition to an all-volunteer Army force, promoted the role of women and minorities in service, and encouraged diversity in the U.S. Army.
 He worked to ensure that women were treated equally and judged and promoted based on their skills and accomplishments rather than their gender.
 That same year, Alexander formed Alexander and Associates, a consulting firm focused on workplace inclusivity.
-He continues to serve on the boards of several corporations and is a member of the Board of Governors of the American Stock Exchange.
+He served on the boards of several corporations and was a member of the Board of Governors of the American Stock Exchange.
+Alexander died of heart failure at age 88 on July 3, 2022.
 His dedication to addressing issues with the treatment of minorities and women in the Army marked a step forward for the U.S. His actions, including promoting 30 Black Soldiers to the rank of general, coupled with his role as the first African American to hold the position of secretary of the Army, laid the groundwork for the advancement of people of color not only in the Army, but the U.S. as a whole.

 “Alexander, Clifford.”
 Encylopedia.com.
 Accessed March 13, 2021. https://www.encyclopedia.com/education/news-wires-white-papers-and-books/alexander-clifford-1933.